soxueren/atsd/api/sql/scheduled-sql-store.md

 ### Duplicates

-Since the query may create series commands for dates that were already inserted, the **Check Last Time** option provides a way to control how duplicates are handled.
+Since a query can create series commands for dates that were already inserted, the **Check Last Time** option provides a way to control how duplicates are handled.

 If **Check Last Time** is enabled, the series command is inserted if its datetime is greater than the timestamp of the previously stored values for the given series key.

 ### Validation

-To test a query that complies with [requirements](#column-requirements), execute the query in the SQL console and click on the **Store** button.
+To test that a query complies with [requirements](#column-requirements), execute the query in the SQL console and click on the **Store** button.

-Click **Test** to review the produced commands and to resolve any errors.
+Click **Test** to review the produced commands and resolve any errors.

 ![SQL Store Test](images/sql-store-test.png)

-Click **Store** to persist the new derived series in the database.
+Click **Store** to load the new derived series in the database.

-Click **Schedule** to created a scheduled SQL job to persist new records for derived series continously.
+Click **Schedule** to created a scheduled SQL job to create and store new records for derived series continously.

 ### Monitoring